Seikilos/FAQs/Powershell/Readme.md

 Edit: As of now the entire handling errors is a mess in ps.
 A trap does properly work, even if calling a script from within a script.
 But if the result of the script is stored in a variable, all output is redirected to it.
 You will get an exit code 1 but not the message causing the problem.

+Update: `$ErrorView = 'NormalView'` has been added because currently exceptions in psm1 are displayed without stacktrace.
+Which makes debugging hard.

 Use trap command to catch all exceptions (https://technet.microsoft.com/en-us/library/hh847742.aspx)

 **Important**: The following code does **not** work for Win 7 and PS Version 3 when dealing with syntax errors.
 However it seems to [work](http://stackoverflow.com/questions/40507389/cannot-catch-or-trap-syntax-error?noredirect=1#comment68266103_40507389) on Win 10 PS 5.1